Stuycs-K/final-project-10-tungs/WORKLOG.md

 Main Branch: Merge #1
 - At this point, I will merge my demo branch into my main branch, since I've commented out my code (for now) and I'll be testing my graph class later on.

+### Day 3: Wednesday, May 24th
+Classwork:
+- Started rewriting user input in the main program to be processed using graph class methods.
+  - I am currently testing graph.addNode(), addEdge(), removeNode(), and removeEdge() -
+- Figured out an issue with deleteNode() (Some edges are not removed for some reason), which I will need to fix

+Homework:
+- Today was a busy day for me, so I did not have any time to work on the project for homework.